jfcross4/advanced_stats/rv_lab.md

 X
 ```

 Now, we can find the expected value, variance and standard deviation using functions in the discreteRV package.
+(Please ignore the warning messages.)

 ```r
 E(X)